 There are plenty of good bug out bag lists available on the internet, including our very own.
 This one is different however, in this bug out bag list I am going to cover some emergency essentials that you probably do not want to be without.
 Most of the time you want to remain mobile, which is why people will often use a tactical backpack to store their bug out gear.
 So unless you have a plan to bug out in your vehicle and build a car emergency kit you probably want to travel light.
 So in my top 10 list below I talk about some emergency essentials that offer a lot without weighing you down.

-Water is so important to everyday survival but at 8-pounds per gallon it is almost impossible to carry enough to last you 72-hours or more.
+Water is so important to everyday survival but at 8-pounds per gallon, it is almost impossible to carry enough to last you 72-hours or more.
 So I recommend carrying as much water as possible and to carry a water filter as your secondary water supply.
 This way you can turn any lake, stream, or puddle into drinkable water.
+LifeStraw makes a great personal water filter that you can use just like a straw to drink directly from the source.
+A company called Sawyer also makes a personal filter that has a few more features that allow you to drink from the source or collect the water and take it with you.

-A mess kit is basically a plate, as bowl and a cup that you can use to eat your food off of.
+A mess kit is basically a plate, a bowl and a cup that you can use to eat your food off of.
 If you get to the point where you need to cook food, you will need something to cook it in.
-I good mess kit is light weight and compact so you will hardly notice that you are carrying it.
+A good mess kit is lightweight and compact so you will hardly notice that you are carrying it.
+You also want one that includes its own carrying pouch so you are sure you always have everything you need with you.

 To cook food or to stay warm you will need a fire.
 Matches are probably the easiest way to start a fire but they can get used up fast.
 So I recommend a fire starter that will last longer like a Magnesium Fire Starter, or if you are brave, Flint and steel.
 These, especially the flint and steel could last you for weeks or even months.

 When all else fails duct tape can be the one item to save you.
-You can use it to fix tools, make traps, makes waterproof bags etc. The value to weight ratio of duct tape is 100 to 1.
+You can use it to fix tools, make traps, makes waterproof bags etc. The value to weight ratio of duct tape is 100 to 1, which makes this stuff more valuable than gold in a survival situation.
+Duct tape can be a bit bulky, which is why it is recommended that you remove the cardboard tube from the roll.
+You can do this by crushing the roll a few times to soften the cardboard, then you can pull it out from the center.

-If a natural disaster strikes and electricity is down, credit cards will no longer work.
+If a natural disaster strikes and electricity is down, credit cards will no longer work and who knows when or if the banks will open.
 In this case you are going to want to have money in your emergency kit.
-Paper will work in most cases but if you really want to be prepared you will have a supply of gold or silver coins on hand.
-Gold talks.
+Paper will work in most cases but if you really want to be prepared you will have a supply of gold or silver coins on hand as well.
+Pure gold talks in ways nothing else can.
+You also want to make sure you have a secure way to carry your money., which is why I recommend you get a money belt or any other type of secure hiding place for your money.

 A first aid kit will carry the basics to treat a cut or burn but it won’t have antibiotics.
 If you have a Bacterial infection the only think that is going to get rid of it in a hurry is antibiotics.
 Many preppers turn to fish antibiotics which are readily available at pet stores.
 Another option is colloidal silver.
 Colloidal silver can be made by running DC current through .999+ silver coins with two or three 9V batteries in series.